The Meaning of Numbers: The Number 33

 The 33rd person in Jesus' lineage from Adam is King David.

-More info on Biblical Meaning of 33
+More Info on Biblical Meaning of 33

 Timothy, according to church tradition, was born in 17 A.D.
 He met Paul, for the first time, during the apostle's second missionary journey in 50.
 At the age of about 33 Timothy became Paul's friend and traveling companion, and would soon become his closest friend and most trusted fellow-laborer in the gospel.

 God's law required a male baby be circumcised on the eighth day (Leviticus 12:1 - 3).
-A woman who gave birth to a boy was also required, for 33 days afterwards (for a total of forty days), not to touch anything holy or come into the temple, "until the days of her purifying are fulfilled" (verse 4, HBFV).
-It is interesting to note that a woman giving birth to female babies was unclean for 14 days, and then had another 66 days of purifying for 80 total.
+A woman who gave birth to a boy was also required, for 33 days afterwards (for a total of forty days), not to touch anything holy or come into the temple.

-The significance of thirty-three is also seen at Jesus' death at the age of 33.
+The significance of 33 is also seen at Jesus' death at the age of 33.
 His sacrifice, made in 30 A.D., was the fulfillment of countless prophecies and promises concerning the Savior of man.